PNWS/PNWS/README.md

 [Full]: https://raw.githubusercontent.com/mrjonny2/PNWS/master/images/R2-Full.jpeg "Full Variant"

-## Shield Go-Guage
+## Shield Go-Gauge

-If you are manufacturing shields, please print one of these go guages to help verify that your hole punches are good.
+If you are manufacturing shields, please print one of these go gauges to help verify that your hole punches are good.